-Hiking - Mountain Biking - Horseback Riding - Picnicking - Swimming - Fishing - Hunting - Education - Cross-country Skiing - Snowmobiling - Downhill Skiing - Organized Group Cabin Camps - Backpacking - Cabins - Camping
+Hiking - Mountain Biking - Horseback Riding - Picnicking - Swimming - Fishing - Hunting - Scenic Views - Education - Cross-country Skiing - Snowmobiling - Downhill Skiing - Organized Group Cabin Camps - Backpacking - Cabins - Camping

-Picnicking: Almost 200 picnic tables are scattered through three areas.
-Burnt House and Mowery Hollow picnic areas are open year-round.
+Picnicking: Burnt House and Mowery Hollow picnic areas are open year-round.
 Willow Springs Picnic Area closes the Friday after Thanksgiving and reopens the week before Memorial Day.

 Seven picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.